Kongō Banchō: Characters

 The Nippon banchō (日本番長, Nihon banchō), Takeshi is Akira's older brother and a longtime participant in the 23 Districts Project created by their father.
 He becomes fully active only after Akira disrupts the project's progress by seizing control of half of Tokyo's districts.
 Though always the stronger fighter, Takeshi accelerates his rise to power after Akira forces the project into stagnation.
 In response, Takeshi forms the Dark Student Council, expanding the conflict nationwide.
 Any banchō who conquers one of Japan's 46 remaining prefectures earns a seat on the council.
 Under Takeshi's leadership, the group seeks to dismantle Japan's existing society and rebuild it under his rule.

 Media

 Manga

 Written and illustrated by Nakaba Suzuki, Kongō Banchō was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from October 24, 2007, to March 10, 2010.
 Shogakukan collected its chapters in twelve tankōbon volumes, released from February 18, 2008, to July 16, 2010.
 The series was re-launched by Kodansha in six shinsōban volumes, published from June 15 to August 17, 2018.

-The manga was published in France by Kana.